-Find The Safest & Best Places To Live In Gambia
+Find The Safest Areas & Best Places To Live In Gambia

-The Gambia sells itself, once you know about it.
+The Gambia is one of the best places to live in Africa.
 Our property finder service offers a professional one-to-one service that takes you through the whole process, from searching hundreds of properties and building plots, talking to estate agents and negotiating prices, to dealing with lawyers, builders, developers, agents and officials.

 The Gambia is well known as a tourist destination in Europe and across West Africa which increases the pool of potential buyers for your property should you wish to sell.
 The Gambia offers value for money and there is an ever increasing demand from international visitors.

 As a rule of thumb, you should always build, buy or rent a property that meets your basic needs in the best area you can afford.
 Here are some tips designed to help you find building land or property in The Gambia that is affordable and suitable for you and your family.

-How To Find The Best Property To Buy
+How To Find The Best Property Or Land For Sale

 It is not uncommon for land to be ‘sold’ to multiple purchasers, who then may end up in court seeking to establish ownership of the land against other ‘buyers’.
 Unlike a real estate agent, we are not going to try to convince you to buy.